Small Business Support

 Plan for Reopening

 The experts on what small businesses need to reopen are the small business owners and employees themselves.
 MAPC is providing templates and analyzing surveys to make recommendations based on the specific needs of local businesses.
+In the support plan, MAPC highlights the small business landscape and key needs in each of the cities and towns.

 Short- and Long-Term Assistance